momarious/java-web-service/README.md

 To deploy the application, copy the WAR file to the webapps directory of a servlet container, such as Apache Tomcat.
 The application can then be accessed at the following URL:

 javascript
-Copy code
 http://localhost:8080/GestionDesNotes
 Configuration
 The database connection properties (such as the URL, username, and password) are typically stored in a configuration file and loaded at runtime.

-Notes
-This is just a sample project and is not meant for production use.
-It is only meant to provide an example of a Java web service using Maven and the MySQL Connector.